Ericsson/codechecker/docs/user_guide.md

 common arguments:
   --host HOST           The address of the CodeChecker viewer server to
-                        connect to. (default: localhost) -p PORT, --port PORT  The port the server is running on. (default: 8001) --url PRODUCT_URL     The URL of the product to store the results for, in the format of 'host:port/Endpoint'. (default:
+                        connect to. (default: localhost) --url SERVER_URL      The URL of the server to access, in the format of 'host:port/Endpoint'. (default: localhost:8001) --url PRODUCT_URL     The URL of the product which will be accessed by the client, in the format of 'host:port/Endpoint'.
-                        localhost:8001/Default)
+                        (default: localhost:8001/Default)
   -o {plaintext,rows,table,csv,json}, --output {plaintext,rows,table,csv,json}
                         The output format to use in showing the data.
                         (default: plaintext)